-The page is available only when the PHP and the Remote Hosts Access plugins are installed and enabled.
+The page is available only when the PHP plugin is installed and enabled.

 Toolbar and common options